rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 400 px
    :align: center

 From graph theory we know that time interval intersection graphs must in fact be triangulated.
 The testimonies graph should therefore not contain any chordless cycles of four and more vertices.
-Now, the presence or not of chordless cycles may be checked as follows:
+Now, the presence or not of chordless cycles may be checked as follows.

 	>>> g.computeChordlessCycles()
 	Chordless cycle certificate -->>>  ['D', 'C', 'E', 'A', 'D'] Chordless cycle certificate -->>>  ['D', 'I', 'E', 'A', 'D']